 To place a Calendar and all events in it in the Trash, right click on the Calendar name in the main list and choose 'Trash this Calendar' from the contextual menu.
 To restore a Calendar from the trash, and all events in it, use the actions popup menu in the bottom right hand corner of the Choose Calendars window.
 This shows a list of all calendars in the trash.
 Choose the one you want to restore.
 If you empty the trash using the command in the Find window, all Calendars and events in the trash will be permanently removed.

 PreMinder has many custom options which you can change in the Preferences window.
 This can be accessed by choosing 'Preferences' from the PreMinder menu or using the keyboard shortcut 'Cmd-K'.
 There are two tabs to the Preferences window, 'General' and 'Appearance'.
 The General tab is shown when the window opens.
 To jump straight to the Appearance tab when the Preferences window is closed, you can use the keyboard shortcut 'Cmd-Shift-K'.

 The first option in the 'General' tab is a pair of sliders which lets you set the start and end times for the at-a-glance schedule shown to the left hand side of the Day view window.
 The morning can be set to start between 6am and 11am and the last time shown can be early afternoon or up 11pm in the evening.
 By setting the normal time range during the day when you have appointments, it means you don't have to scroll through large areas of empty schedule to see events.

 40 day free trial

 Requires Mac OS 10.4 or higher, Mac OS 10.5 or higher for iCal/Calendar sync.

-Please allow 48 hours to receive your license key.
+Please allow up to 48 hours to receive your license key.